-29. Pirouetting loop 8.5 MA enters in upright flight and starts performing pirouettes.
-Then it performs an inside loop while constantly rotating about the yaw axis.
-During the loop there have to be at least 2, max 6 pirouettes.
-The pirouettes should be pirouettes are shown in the drawing).
+MA hovers and then starts pirouetting.
+At the same time or after one pirouette the MA starts to flip three times while it continues to perform pirouettes.
+There should be at least one pirouette during each 360° flip (2 pirouettes are shown in the drawing).
 Both rotations should have a constant rate and the MA maintains its position during the manoeuvre.